kjkasi/EasyNetQWiki/Documentation/The-Advanced-API.md

 The advanced Publish method allows you to specify the exchange you want to publish your message to.
 It also allows access to the message's AMQP basic properties.

-To publish you must first create an exchange (as explained above):

-    var exchange = Exchange.DeclareDirect("advanced_test_exchange");

-Next create your message.
+Create your message.
 The advanced API requires that your message is wrapped in a Message<T>:

     var myMessage = new MyMessage {Text = "Hello from the publisher"};
     var message = new Message<MyMessage>(myMessage);